Cpl. Albert Herman Cornils

 Al was sent to Cabanatuan after the detail ended.
 According to medical records kept at the camp.
 Al was admitted to the camp hospital, on November 9, 1942, suffering from diarrhea.
-The hospital was known as "Zero Ward."
-It was given this name since most of the POWs who went into the hospital did not leave alive.
 He remained in the hospital until November 25, 1942, when he was discharged and returned to duty.

 Albert was next sent to Fort McKinley.
 It was while he was a POW there that he saw his first American planes since the start of the war.
 The POWs watched as the American and Japanese planes engaged in dogfights high above their heads.

 While a POW in the Philippines, Al experienced several acts of kindness on the part of the Japanese guards.
 Al had a toothache and his face was swollen on one side.
 The guard noticed this and took Al to a Filipino dentist to have the tooth worked on.
 He also experienced acts of kindness by two guards that the prisoners referred to as "Big Santa" and "Little Santa".
 These two guards did little things for the prisoners to make their lives a little easier.